adnankarim2121/OpenGLInterestingShapes/README.md

 Please note:
 When working on this at home, I had to change the openGL core version from 4.1 to 3.3.
 By doing that, I also had to change the version numbers in fragment.glsl and vertex.glsl from  #410 to #330.

+Also, you must have glad, glfw, glm, and stb installed on your Operating System.
+Otherwise this program will not run.